isomerpages/ogp/_products/form.md

 #### Impact

-* 252 thousand digital forms created
+* Enabled more than 71,000 public officers across 120 agencies to digitalise forms
-* More than 112 million form submissions from 71 thousand public officers across 90 agencies
+* 252,000 forms launched
-* $5k - $150k saved per form
+* More than 112 million form responses collected

 #### Team